eleyng/table-carrying-ai/README.md

 ### Visualizing
 To visualize your human-in-the-loop trials (or other experiment), run:
 `python scripts/plot_traj.py --path-to-traj [path to .npz traj from experiment] --path-to-gt [path to .npz ground truth traj] --path-to-map [path to .npz map config file collected from the same run as the ground truth traj]`

 Add the `--video` flag if you'd like to convert the images into a video!

+A sample evaluation with human recorded data and robot planner is included in the [dataset download](https://drive.google.com/drive/folders/1JMZys9Bfc-COZtvbLST4uiyrHnEyNIpK?usp=share_link) for quickstart plotting -- place the `results/` directory in the base dir of this repo and run the above command without any args (add the `--video` flag if you would like to render a video).

 ## Custom Env Structure Overview